scottcame/baseball-json/README.md

     save_pitcher (string, 0:1, player ID of pitcher awarded the save) plays (array, contains the record of plays that occured in the game, in chronological order)

-      play (object, 1:n, the core play structure...note that there are four types of plays)
+      play (object, 1:n, the core play structure...note that there are six types of plays)

       type (constant string ="play", represents a basic baseball play) inning (integer, 1:1, inning)